-As the Chehalem Cultural Center was being developed into an arts and culture center, some discussion had taken place regarding the outdoor space between the Center and the Newberg Public Library.
+As the Chehalem Cultural Center was being developed into an arts and culture center, discussion took place regarding the outdoor space between the Center and the Newberg Public Library.
 A circular plaza had been put on preliminary plans, but it hadn’t been decided upon or vetted thoroughly with the community or all the property owners in the area.
 It was just an early idea.

 In summer 2010, the City of Newberg, the Chehalem Park and Recreation District (CPRD), the primary landowners in the district, and the Newberg Downtown Coalition (NDC), hired Project for Public Spaces (PPS) to help develop a plan for the outdoor areas surrounding the Library and Cultural Center.
 PPS is a design firm that specializes in encouraging communities to develop public spaces that are comfortable, have a good image, are accessible, engage people in activities, and are sociable spaces.
 PPS was charged with developing a conceptual plan for the area.